 An interactive learning session for key stage 2 school groups about the Titanic and its local history connections to Liverpool.
 Available to book Monday to Friday at 10.15am, 11.30am and 1.15pm.

 Voyage of Discovery is an exploration of the Titanic, its local history connections to Liverpool and the causes of the famous disaster.
 Presenting a unique learning opportunity and led by an experienced member of the education team, it begins with a welcome and introduction to the Merseyside Maritime Museum.

 Utilising objects that can be handled, tried out, worn and even smelt, the children take part in discussions and dramatizations about the ship, exploring the places associated with it and the experiences of the different classes of passengers and crew on board.

 The session is highly interactive and takes as its starting point what the children may already know.
-Topics covered include local Liverpool connections, a comparison of long distance travel a hundred years ago compared with today, the different jobs on board the ship and the key figures involved in the disaster.
+Topics covered include local Liverpool connections, the different jobs on board the ship and the key figures involved in the disaster.

 Children are invited to think about the multiple perspectives historical events present to us.
 Was anyone to blame for what happened or was it a series of unforeseen events?
-They are challenged about myths and misconceptions perpetuated in films and on TV.
-The session explores through practical activities the wider context of Edwardian society including class, age and gender and how this affected individuals' chances of survival in the early hours of 15 April 1912.
+They are challenged about perpetuated myths and misconceptions surrounding the ship, exploring through practical activities the wider context of Edwardian society - including class, age and gender and how this affected individuals' chances of survival in the early hours of 15 April 1912.